lmjohns3/theanets/docs/quickstart.rst

 The first positional argument to this method is the training dataset, and the second (if provided) is a validation dataset.
-(These positional arguments can also be passed to the :method:`theanets.main.Experiment.train` method using the keywords ``train_set`` and ``valid_set``, respectively.)
+(These positional arguments can also be passed to the :func:`theanets.main.Experiment.train` method using the keywords ``train_set`` and ``valid_set``, respectively.)
 If a validation dataset is not provided, the training dataset will be used for validation.